Duane Miller

 Duane Miller (born 1947) is a former college and professional football player.
 He holds nine Drake University football records, many which have withstood the test of time.
 Miller's career at Drake (1966–1970) included record-breaking performances on offense, defense, punt returns and kickoff returns.
 He was selected for the Drake Football All-Century Team.

 Miller was chosen by the New York Giants in the 1970 NFL Draft.
-He played in all four preseason games and earned a spot on the 53-man regular season roster.
+He played in all four preseason games and earned a spot on the 40-man regular season roster.
+In 1970, the NFL had a 40 man active roster with 7 additional players on an inactive roster.
 He suffered a knee injury at the start of the season that ended his football career.

 Early life

 Duane Miller was born on December 12, 1947, the son of Delmar and Eleanor Miller.
 He grew up on a farm in Kellerton, Iowa and attended Mount Ayr, Iowa schools.
 While attending Mount Ayr High School, Miller participated in a number of sports, receiving a total of 15 letters in football, track and field, baseball and basketball.

 In his senior year (1966), he was named to the Iowa All-State Football Team and set the Drake Relays High School Division record in long jump.